 Socially constructed ideas of "normal" or "acceptable" identities are barriers to many people in accessing shelter, housing, and many other services.
-Specifically in the case of houseless shelters, transgender women may be refused admittance by the women's shelter and at risk of violence at the men's shelter.13 More progress must be made to provide security for all, regardless of identity.
+Specifically in the case of homeless shelters, transgender women may be refused admittance by the women's shelter and at risk of violence at the men's shelter. $^{13}$ More progress must be made to provide security for all, regardless of identity.

 Another barrier some women with children face in seeking shelter from domestic violence is the shelter rules themselves.
 Early curfews and overly strict rules can compromise the empowerment of residents.
 Many women fleeing domestic violence find themselves facing punitive and inflexible environments that mimic the patterns of control they are trying to escape.
 The Washington State Coalition Against Domestic Violence created a resource called Building Dignity, which "explores design strategies for domestic violence emergency housing.
-Thoughtful design dignifies survivors by meeting their needs for self-determination, security and connection.
-The idea here is to reflect a commitment to creating welcoming and accessible environments that help to empower survivors and their children."14
+Thoughtful design dignifies survivors by meeting their needs for self-determination, security and con-